YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Diamond Hair Clinic review card showing methotrexate dose reason blood tests and hair loss diagnosis before hair transplant surgery

 Sometimes.
-Methotrexate can be associated with hair thinning or shedding in some patients, but the medicine is not always the only reason.
-The illness being treated, inflammation, low iron, low ferritin, blood loss, poor nutrition, fever, surgery, stress, and other medication changes can all affect shedding.
+Methotrexate can be associated with hair thinning or shedding, but it is not the only possible explanation.
+The illness being treated, inflammation, low iron, low ferritin, blood loss, poor nutrition, fever, surgery, stress, steroid changes, and other medication changes can all affect shedding.

 Can I Have a Hair Transplant While Taking Methotrexate? visual explaining why methotrexate shedding, disease activity, and pattern hair loss should be separated before surgery

-If shedding began after starting methotrexate, increasing the dose, or changing folic acid use, I would want the prescribing doctor to review the medication plan and recent blood results before assuming donor grafts are the answer.
+If shedding began after starting methotrexate, increasing the dose, changing from tablets to injection, or changing folic acid use, the prescribing doctor should review the medication plan and recent blood results before donor grafts are treated as the answer.
+Do not adjust folic acid, leucovorin, or the methotrexate dose on your own to protect hair.

 That distinction matters because surgery is not a treatment for every type of hair loss.
 A hair transplant can help when there is a stable male or female pattern with a clear recipient area and a safe donor plan.
 It is a poor use of donor grafts if the main problem is temporary shedding that may improve after the body settles.

 Iron status also matters.
-A patient taking methotrexate for an inflammatory disease may also have anemia, poor intake, or blood loss depending on the condition.
+Someone taking methotrexate for an inflammatory disease may also have anemia, poor intake, or blood loss depending on the condition.
 Low ferritin or anemia before a hair transplant can make the hair loss picture less clear and may need treatment before surgery is planned.

 If the hair loss began soon after a dose change, the transplant question should wait behind diagnosis.
-The patient may still have a permanent male or female pattern underneath, but donor grafts belong in the plan only after temporary shedding, medication side effects, inflammation, anemia, and scalp disease have been separated as much as possible.
+There may still be permanent male or female pattern loss underneath, but donor grafts belong in the plan only after temporary shedding, medication effects, inflammation, anemia, and scalp disease have been separated as much as possible.

-How do rheumatoid arthritis, psoriasis, or IBD change the decision?
+Rheumatoid arthritis, psoriasis, or IBD change the decision

 Methotrexate is only one part of the picture.
 The reason behind the prescription can change surgical timing more than the tablet itself.
 Rheumatoid arthritis may raise questions about general inflammation, other immune medicines, pain control, hand or neck comfort during a long surgical day, and whether the disease is stable enough for travel and recovery.